dragitz/TFT-Comp-Creator/README.md

 # TFT Comp Creator

-This is a project that I've been working for a while.
+This is a project that I've been working on for a while.
 With many tests I decided that it was stable enough to be released.

 Bug testing is required !